 1988.
 Smalley, Asarnow and Spence decided that only a quarter of autistic people had an IQ over 70.
 The rest, three quarters of autistic people, were believed to have a learning disability/intellectual disability.
-I'll call this a LD.
 Not 2 out of every 100.
 75 out of every 100.
 That's a huge huge number who were believed to have a LD, eh.

 By 2010, Fernell and team had written research suggesting about 40 out of every 100 autistic young people had a LD.
-So, the number was dropping.
+(40%) So, the percentage was dropping.

 For 2012, the USA did major research on autistic children and young people. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6237390/

 It has some interesting stuff in it.